hemkum/tracker/README.md

   * We pass the function containing the implementation of the command as the second parameter to `registerCommand`.

 ## Extension developement host
-One can modify and run extension source code in developement host mode without the need to compile it into .vsix file and installing .vsix extension.
+One can modify and run extension in developement host mode without the need to compile it into .vsix file and installing .vsix extension.

 Steps to run extension in developement host